HDGoldi/Docker_Training/Trainings/002_First_Container.markdown

 8. Once you've accessed your website, shut it down and remove it.

     ```.term1
-    docker container rm --force linux_tweet_app
+    docker rm --force linux_tweet_app
     ```

     > **Note:** We used the `--force` parameter to remove the running container without shutting it down.
 This will ungracefully shutdown the container and permanently remove it from the Docker host.
     >
-    > In a production environment you may want to use `docker container stop` to gracefully stop the container and leave it on the host.
-You can then use `docker container rm` to permanently remove it.
+    > In a production environment you may want to use `docker stop` to gracefully stop the container and leave it on the host.
+You can then use `docker rm` to permanently remove it.

 ## <a name="Task_3"></a>Task 3: Modify a running website